 Social media and its best practices may represent a shifting goal.
 There are some areas in which best practices do exist.
 The first best practice is to remember that you are a ministry professional even when you are on Social Media.
 Therefore, think that for the person reading a post it is in the voice of the Pastor, District Superintendent, Bishop, Church leader or other Ministry Professional that is being heard.

-This policy shall be printed annually in the Journal of the Holston Annual Conference.
+F. Availability of Policy This policy shall be printed annually in the Journal of the Holston Annual Conference.
 Further, it shall be posted at www.holston.org continuously.
 It should be made available in at least one common area of every church in the Holston Annual Conference and kept on file in each church office.
-It is also strongly recommended that each church place a copy of the General Commission on the Role and Status of Women flyer somewhere in their church.
-(See http://umsexualethics.org/wp-content/uploads/2015/06/GCSRW-Sexual-Ethics-Flyer-0420105-Crops.pdf)
+It is also strongly recommended that each church place a copy of the General Commission on the Role and Status of Women Flyer found here http://umsexualethics.org/wp-content/uploads/2015/06/GCSRW-Sexual-Ethics-Flyer-0420105-Crops.pdf somewhere in their church.